hansmohob/aws-well-architected-labs/content/Cost/300_Labs/300_Cloud_Intelligence_Dashboards_for_Azure/2_setup.md

 27. Click the resulting dialogu box, click the 3 dots and **Replace**
 ![cidazure-setup-dashboard-pencil](/Cost/300_Cloud_Intelligence_Dashboard_for_Azure/Images/cidazure-setup-dashboard-pencil.png?width=600px)

-28. Choose your Athena view and click **Select**
+28. Choose the appropriate Athena view and click **Select**
 ![cidazure-setup-dashboard-replace](/Cost/300_Cloud_Intelligence_Dashboard_for_Azure/Images/cidazure-setup-dashboard-replace.png?width=600px)

 29. At this point you may need to do some field matching.
 We built the analysis using the MCA data schema.
 If you have an Enterprise Agreement map **CostinBillingCurrency** to **Cost**.

-30. Once you're done click the Update field mapping button, close the dataset dialogue box and marvel at your new analysis!
+30. Once you're done click the Update field mapping button, close the dataset dialogue box and marvel at the new analysis you have created!

 Just a few things to tidy up before we finish...